Rico44X/Kryphus-Hoodie/README.md

 Enjoy!

-## Terms Of Service
+## License (CC BY-NC-SA 4.0)

-* This hoodie is almost entirely based on the Kryphus Hoodie from the original creator, Dale R. [(Link to his Gumroad)](https://dalearts.gumroad.com/).
+This hoodie is almost entirely based on the Kryphus Hoodie from the original creator, Dale R. [(Gumroad)](https://dalearts.gumroad.com/).
 He kindly agreed to make this one public, even though the original version is liable to costs.
-So please, if you like this hoodie, consider buying the clothing additions for the Kryphus from him, or leave him a tip through the usual channels.
+So please, if you like this hoodie, consider buying the clothing additions for the Kryphus from him, or leave him a [tip](https://ko-fi.com/dalearts#paypalModal).
 Much appreciated!

-* You can customize this hoodie however you like - including getting comissions done on it - but don't build public avatars with it (due to reasons above).
-Contact me in that case!
-* Reuploading or selling anything in this repository - or any works based off from it - is prohibited.
-Feel free to contact me if you have questions - again, the original Hoodie is liable to cost and this one is based heavily on it.
-* If you want to share this hoodie, please share it through this github-page, so people are able to read the Terms of Service.
-* By downloading anything from this repository you agree to all of these terms, accepting them as legally binding.
+This hoodie is distributed under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means you are free to:
+* Share: copy and redistribute the material in any medium or format
+* Adapt: remix, transform, and build upon the material
+* The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:
+* Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* NonCommercial: You may not use the material for commercial purposes.
+* ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.